Review: A Weekend At The ANA InterContinental Tokyo, Japan

 ANA InterContinental Tokyo Japan 2 - ANA InterContinental Tokyo

 I arrived around 5 pm.
 Unfortunately, the Ambassador check-in desk was not staffed.
-While I also held IHG One Rewards Diamond, there didn’t seem to be an exclusive line for elites beyond the unstaffed Ambassador desk so I got in the line.
+While I also held IHG One Rewards Diamond, there didn’t seem to be an exclusive line for elites beyond an unstaffed Ambassador desk so I got in the line.

 ANA InterContinental Tokyo Japan 5 - ANA InterContinental Tokyo